yangong23/VSEnetworksIR/README.md

 ```
 python evaluation_ImageNetTopics.py
 ```
 Get the results in the folder of "ImageNetTopic_Results".
-"VSRN_mode_Recall@ 5Precision@ 1_Per_ImageNetTopic.csv" saves Recall@5 and Precision@1 for every ImageNet class.
+"VSRN_mode_Recall5_Precision1_Per_ImageNetClass.csv" saves Recall@5 and Precision@1 for every ImageNet class.
 "VSRN_mode_RetrievalDetail.csv" saves the top 5 ranked retrieved descriptions to the image query for all data in the set.

 ## UNITER: